Kevinpgalligan/KevingalWebsite/pages/blog/cli-tools.md

 The only unusual thing is the so-called [shebang](https://en.wikipedia.org/wiki/Shebang_(Unix)) line at the start, which basically informs Unix-like systems that the script should be run using Python 3.

 Next, here's what we might write in **setup.py**.
-This determines how to build the package and how to upload it to the PyPI.
+This determines how to build the package and how to upload it to PyPI.

     :::python
 	from setuptools import setup